whuang285/whuang285.github.io/_posts/2023-05-28-canyons-roadtrip.md

 ![](/assets/img/2023-05-28-canyons-roadtrip/zion.png){: .left-img}
 </div>
 <div class="paragraphs" markdown="1">
-Parking inside the park fills up early so it is recommended to arrive early.
-The park opens at 8AM and there was a already a line in.
-The main parking lot is right by the south entrance to the park.
-Entering from the east entrance allowed us to avoid all the traffic from the south entrance and the views driving up the eastern portion of Zion was beautiful.
-There is no clear sign pointing to the parking lot coming down from the northeast so pay attention not to overshoot it and drive out of the park.
+Arriving early is key as parking spots inside the park fill up fast.
+We found ourselves in a line at the park's opening at 8 AM.
+The main parking lot sits right by the south entrance.
+Opting for the east entrance not only spared us the south entrance traffic but treated us to stunning views driving up the eastern part of Zion.
+Just a heads up, there aren't clear signs for the parking lot coming from the northeast, so watch out to avoid overshooting it and ending up out of the park.

-There are 2 main hikes Zion is known for: Angel's Landing and the Narrows.
-They're both rated as difficult climbs.
-Angel's Landing needs a permit reserved ahead of time and the Narrows requires the river condition to be just right.
-Unfortunately, while we were there the river was flowing too fast for us to hike through it and the trail was closed.
+Zion boasts two famous hikes: Angel's Landing and the Narrows.
+Both are tough climbs.
+Angel's Landing requires a permit booked in advance, while the Narrows' hike depends on river conditions.
+Unfortunately, during our visit, the river was too swift, so the trail was closed.

-There are also many easier and shorter hikes in Zion that allows you to take in its beauty.
-The *Riverside Walk* takes you to the start of the Narrows trail and is an easy and scenic walk.
-The *Emerald Pools Trails* are also some nice hikes that takes you to higher elevations and to the Emerald Pools.
+But fear not, there are plenty of easier, shorter hikes in Zion to enjoy its beauty.
+The Riverside Walk is a breezy, scenic stroll leading to the Narrows trailhead.
+Meanwhile, the Emerald Pools Trails offer picturesque hikes to higher elevations and, you guessed it, the Emerald Pools.
 </div>
 </div>

 ### Zion -> Las Vegas (2.5 hours)
-We spent roughly 4 hours hiking and exploring the park but there was so much more one could see in the area, such as Bryce Canyon an hour away.
-Would recommend checking it out before going to Zion and spending an extra night in the Zion area.
-We, however, were not able to do this and drove back to Las Vegas that evening.
+After spending the morning exploring Zion, we departed, regretfully unable to extend our adventure to Bryce Canyon.
+We recommend making a detour for future travelers, as Bryce Canyon, just an hour away, is definitely worth a visit before heading back to Las Vegas.
+So, bidding farewell to the captivating canyons, we journeyed back to the neon lights of Vegas.